 Your dog doesn’t know the clock is changing

 As obvious as it sounds, keep in mind: Your dog has no idea that Daylight Savings Time is a thing, let alone that it’s about to end.
 Unless your puppy is the undisputed Einstein of the canine kingdom, they don’t know how to read a clock, a watch, or a smartphone screen.
 (Actually, dogs may be better at smelling time than seeing it.)

 So unlike you, your dog isn’t prepared for all the changes that are about to take place.
 Very soon your furry friend will be taking walks, going potty, and scarfing down food up to an hour later.
 And unless you work from home, they’ll probably be greeting you later in the evening than they’re used to.

 Maybe these changes will roll right off your pup’s fur.
 But some dogs are more tied to their daily routines, or simply more anxious, than others.
-For these dogs, a one-hour change can be a bigger deal than you’d think.
+For these dogs, a one-hour change at the end of daylight savings time can have a bigger effect on your dog than you’d think.

 Just like humans, dogs and other animals have what’s called a circadian rhythm — a 24-hour internal process that regulates waking and sleeping.
 If you disturb your dog’s circadian rhythm, they may not be able to adjust to their new schedule right away.
 Indeed, they may find that this measly one-hour time change has disrupted all of their daily routines.

 For some pups, going potty an hour later will be no sweat.
 But some dogs may be more emotionally attached to their schedule as they knew it, while others might just have a tough time holding it in for another hour.
 So don’t be surprised to find your furry friend whining by the side of your bed, impatiently awaiting a leash and an open door.